kylecorry31/Trail-Sense/README.md

     - [Offline Survival Manual](https://github.com/ligi/SurvivalManual)
         - A survival guide application.
 This app will teach you how to use resources around you to survive in almost every environment.
     - [OsmAnd~](https://github.com/osmandapp/OsmAnd)
         - An offline maps application.
 Prior to going on a hike, download the maps you need.
+This app is free via F-Droid.

 # Support